 British reactions to Boer attacks tended to have little material impact, as a regular army found itself unable to engage in regular battles.
 Lord Roberts was no longer in command at this stage, having gone home and been replaced by his right-hand man, Horatio Kitchener.
 Kitchener was a famous individual owing to his command in the Mahdist War, most notably at the Battle of Omdurman, the atypical colonial battle where British regulars had annihilated attacking natives.
 But his abilities were to be sorely tested in South Africa, where Kitchener soon found himself somewhat out of his depth, struggling to bring the conflict to a final end.

 Kitchener’s tactics to accomplish this were forced to change over time.
 Sweeping movements over the veld could never be completely successful in the vastness of the South African countryside and the British would routinely drive Boer troops away from an area only for it to be reoccupied as soon as the British had left.
-Starting under Roberts and then more actively under his successor, the praise of farm-burning became more and more common-place, as both a retribution-tactic against those aiding the guerilla effort, and as a practical means of eliminating Boer sources of rest and supplies.
+Starting under Roberts and then more actively under his successor, the practise of farm-burning became more and more common-place, as both a retribution-tactic against those aiding the guerilla effort, and as a practical means of eliminating Boer sources of rest and supplies.

 The farm-burning went hand-in-hand with a general policy of rounding-up Boer civilians in large parts of both the Transvaal and the Orange Free State, relocating them to poorly-maintained and sanitised concentration camps, which eventually had opposition groups in Britain baying for blood.
 The death toll in such camps, from the spreading of disease, poor drinking water and lack of basic provisions, soon sky-rocketed, making a mockery of any effort to convince opponents that the British Empire was the welcoming beacon of western civilization it pertained to be.